 - assist you to develop your teaching practice against the Australian Professional Standards for Teachers

 - support you to understand and collect evidence to meet the professional requirements set out by the Teacher Registration Board of the Northern Territory

 - identify opportunities to help maintain your wellbeing and build your professional identity.

 Working in teams online resources

-The Working in Teams course is based on the work of Beth Graham Team Teaching in Aboriginal Schools (1986) and Working in Teams in Indigenous schools in the NT, NTDET (1999).
+- The Working in Teams course is based on the work of Beth Graham Team Teaching in Aboriginal Schools (1986) and Working in Teams in Indigenous schools in the NT, NTDET (1999).
 You can access these resources to develop your understanding of team teaching in remote schools.
-The training is comprised of
+The training is comprised of four modules:

 - Working in teams